shntnu/2023_12_JUMP_data_only_vignettes/explanations/data_description.md

 4. **Index **
-   You can find the profile : https://github.com/jump-cellpainting/datasets/blob/main/manifests/profile_index.csv
+   You can find the profile index [here](https://github.com/jump-cellpainting/datasets/blob/main/manifests/profile_index.csv)

    - Parquet tables in which profiles were preprocessed with varying optimized pipelines.
    - The "Interpretable" tables means that they are processed to the point where features retain their original mapping from the original features' names (relating to size, shape, intensity, etc.).
+In other words, the batch correction step transforms features into a new space so that they no longer reflect their original meanings, so the "Interpretable" profiles are those just before this step.
+They will not be optimally aligned, but they will still have the original feature meanings.